 (s) “Local school board” means the local school board of a district under RSA 189:1-a;

-(t) “Personalized learning” means crafting learning opportunities responsive to learner’s interests, talents, passions, and aspirations.
+(t) “Personalized learning” means learning opportunities shaped by the learner’s interests, talents, passions, and aspirations.
 The term also includes “personalization”;

 (u) “Proficiency” means the minimum student performance required to satisfy the achievement of a competency.
 The term also includes “proficient”;

-(v) “Rigor” means the depth with which students are expected to demonstrate, communicate, and apply knowledge and skills aligned to competencies;

 (w) “State board” means the state board of education established in RSA 21-N:10; and